 THE INSIDER THREAT

-Cronyism and the improper influencing in the award of a contract to a friend is not unusual particularly if the individual is a senior public or government official.
+Cronyism and the improper influencing in the award of a contract to a friend are not unusual particularly if the individual is a senior public or government official.

 Nepotism and the granting of favours to family in a commercial or political setting can be common for individuals in positions of power or influence.